“* * * * * (five stars)”

 About CCC!

 Cachín Cachán Cachunga!
-Queer & Trans Arts is an independent Scottish arts collective that produces visual, recorded and live art by LGBTQIA+ people.
+Queer & Trans Arts is an independent Scottish arts collective that produces visual, recorded and live art by LGBTQIA+ people (plus a few special-guest non-queers).
 We mentor, collaborate, and encourage artistic experimentation.

-Cachín Cachán Cachunga! engages with intersectional feminism, transfeminism, and the principles of disability justice.
+Cachín Cachán Cachunga! engages with intersectional feminism, transfeminism, and the principles of disability justice – which include clean air and a free Palestine (and Congo, Sudan, Haiti, Hawai’i and Puerto Rico).
 We are disability-led, and produce accessible arts events for both audiences and artists.
-CCC provides free or low-cost entry, relaxed events, quiet space, Braille, large print, audio description, sign language interpreting, film captioning, live captioning/speech-to-text, level access, accessible loos, travel stipends, and fragrance-free spaces.

 CCC is dedicated to safer creative spaces for multiply-mariginalised LGBTQIA+ people.
-We centre radical queer and trans artists who are also Deaf, neurodivergent, Mad, ill, sick, qrip, disabled, racialised, Black, Indigenous, people of colour, asylum seekers, refugees, migrants, global majority, working-class, working-poor, benefits-class, skint, and/or from related backgrounds and experiences.
+We centre radical queer and trans artists who are also qrip, disabled, neurodivergent, Mad, ill, sick, Deaf, racialised, Black, Indigenous, people of colour, asylum seekers, refugees, migrants, global majority, working-class, working-poor, benefits-class, skint, and/or from related backgrounds and experiences.

-Most events are curated by Sandra Alland; others are organised and led by committee or community members.
+Most events are curated by San Alland; others are organised and led by committee or community members.

 Recent Events

-San Alland hosted Qrip Shielders Solstice Salon on 21 December, 2022.
-This private online event featured poetry, art and music from Karl Knights, Maria Quinn, m. patchwork monoceros and DL Williams.
-We also chatted about what keeps us going during the current gaslighting and lack of safety from our governments and peers.
-Many thanks to the BSL interpreters and live captioner, and to all the qrip shielders who celebrated the solstice with us.
+San Alland curated Qrip Shielders Solstice Salon in December 2022.
+This online event featured poetry, art and music from Karl Knights, Maria Quinn, m. patchwork monoceros and DL Williams.
+We also chatted about what keeps us going in the face of gaslighting and lack of safety from our governments and peers.
+Thanks to the BSL interpreters and live captioner, and to all the qrip shielders who celebrated with us.

 In November 2019, Cachín Cachán Cachunga! and Strathclyde Feminist Research Network co-hosted Bani Amor’s workshop, Decolonizing Travel Culture, at Glasgow’s Transmission Gallery.